TUDelft-PRIME-Books/Linear-Algebra/Chapter6/Diagonalizability.md

     c^{(i)}_1 = 0, \,\ldots\,, \, c^{(i)}_{m_i}= 0.
 $$

-This shows that {eq}`Eq:Diagonalizable:SumAllEigenvalues`  can only hold if all coefficients  are zero, and consequently the set
+This shows that {eq}`Eq:Diagonalisable:SumAllEigenvalues`  can only hold if all coefficients  are zero, and consequently the set

 $$
    \{\vect{v}^{(1)}_1, \,\ldots, \,\vect{v}^{(1)}_{m_1}, \,\,.\,.\,.\,.\,.\,\,, \,\vect{v}^{(k)}_1, \,\ldots, \, \vect{v}^{(k)}_{m_k}\}